How to Change Author of Commit in Git History

 How could we change the author of a single commit in Git?

 I’m going to assume we start on the

 master branch for this walkthrough.

-1. Find the commit we want to replace in the logs
+First, let’s find the commit we want to replace in the logs.

 git log --abbrev-commit

 commit b123892 (HEAD -> master, origin/master, origin/HEAD) Author: thewrongname <email@example.com> Date: Thu Aug 27 10:10:33 2020 -0500 Commit from another computer! commit a928338 Author: simplernerd <firstname.lastname@example.org> Date: Thu Aug 27 00:28:07 2020 -0500 Commit from my personal computer! ...